organix/uFork/docs/sponsor.md

 An actor's behavior does not have direct access to the sponsor for the event it is processing.
-Any resources used to handle an event are charged to the sponsor for that event.
+Any resources used to handle an event are automatically charged to the sponsor for that event.
 An actor can create a new sponsor with a subset of the current sponsor's resources.
 The new sponsor is called the _peripheral_ sponsor.